 Does it work?

 The other benefit of a system like this is your shock gets to do their job and only their job.
-“A shock absorber on an automobile does one thing and one thing only, keeps the car from bouncing.”
-Some people try to stiffen their shocks to reduce body roll, that hampers the dampers ability to absorb road imperfections and to control the springs action.
+“A shock absorber on an automobile does one thing and one thing only, it keeps the car from bouncing.”
+Some people try to stiffen their shocks to reduce body roll, that hampers the dampening ability to absorb road imperfections and to control the action of the springs.
 The SwayLOC, like other sway bars, ties the spring, shock, and chassis into one cohesive unit working together to control all of these competing forces to give you a better, more controlled ride.

 Chime in with your thoughts, comments, or trolling and we will happily respond.